How to Claim

 - Appointees and form of authority

-You need to bring all your information and proof of your circumstances.
-If you haven't got all your information with you when you visit, we might not be able to sort out your claim straight away.
+You need to provide all your information and upload proof of your circumstances.
+If you haven't got all of your proof available then you can send further electronic copies to us via e-mail.

 - Proof of their own and their partner's national insurance number.